-7.16 Reset
+7.17 Reset

-The P1.5/RST pin can function as either an active-LOW reset input or as a digital input, P1.5.
-The RPE (Reset Pin Enable) bit in UCFG1, when set to logic 1, enables the external reset input function on P1.5.
+The P1.5/RST pin can function as either a LOW-active reset input or as a digital input, P1.5.
+The Reset Pin Enable (RPE) bit in UCFG1, when set to logic 1, enables the external reset input function on P1.5.
 When cleared, P1.5 may be used as an input pin.

-Remark: During a power-up sequence, The RPE selection is overridden and this pin will always functions as a reset input.
+Remark: During a power-up sequence, the RPE selection is overridden and this pin always functions as a reset input.
 An external circuit connected to this pin should not hold this pin LOW during a power-on sequence as this will keep the device in reset.
-After power-up this input will function either as an external reset input or as a digital input as defined by the RPE bit.
+After power-up this pin will function as defined by the RPE bit.
 Only a power-up reset will temporarily override the selection defined by RPE bit.
 Other sources of reset will not override the RPE bit.